Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 The Siamese Algae Eaters are at their best when kept in a school of 4-6 fishes.
 You will see different behaviors among them.
 But this should not encourage you to overstock your tank.

-Keeping the single or pairs of Siamese Algae Eater will not affect their growth or behavior much.
-So, stock only the limited number of fishes and according to your tank capacity.
+Keeping single or pairs of Siamese Algae Eaters will not affect their growth or behavior much.
+So, stock only a limited number of fish according to your tank capacity.

 Siamese Algae Eater Diet